arjunk1206/EconometricModelling/readme.md

+# Assignment Descriptions

-Contains Assignments on Pooled Cross Section and Panel Data Modelling Assignment 1: Pooled Cross Section
+- ### Assignment 1: Pooled Cross Section

+  “Determinants of Health Expenditure in Countries”

-Assignment 2: Panel Data
+- ### Assignment 2: Panel Data

+  “The Effect of the World Trade Organization on Trade, a Gravity Model Analysis”

-Assignment 3: Time Series Data
+- ### Assignment 3: Time Series Data

+  “Co-movement of commodity price returns”